 - Expenses Related to Child Care

-There is a Utah Code Sectionthat is used to determine the total support obligation for children involved.
+Utah Code Section 78B-12-301 is used to determine monthly Child Support payments.
 This table is used when the court takes into account the incomes of both parents prior to issuing any child support orders.

 The Role of Medical Expenses and Child Care Expenses